h33h33/h33h33.github.io-/README.md

 Thoughts keeps your thoughts in a self-contained HTML file, and syncs that file in a remote git repository.
 It's up to you to serve the file from somewhere, but Thoughts handles everything else.

+Thoughts can be installed on an arbitrary number of computers, all updating the same remote HTML file.

-> Thoughts now supports deployment on GitHub Pages out of the box.
+Thoughts supports deployment on GitHub Pages out of the box.
 Simply [enable GitHub Pages](https://pages.github.com/) for your personal thoughts repo, and then post a new thought.
-You can then view your thoughts page at the URL that GitHub gave you after you enabled Pages.

-Thoughts can be installed on an arbitrary number of computers, all updating the same remote HTML file.

 [Here's what the default configuration looks like](https://thwidge.github.io/eoijctyoierugoci/).